 Director Fukuda doesn’t do a terrible job overall.
-He does a lot better with some sequences than others; he’s humorless, which is one of Sea Monster’s biggest problems, but he is serious about the film itself.
+He does a lot better with some sequences than others; he’s humorless, which is one of Ebirah’s biggest problems, but he is serious about the film itself.
 Given the Godzilla suit and the limited set for the guy in the Godzilla suit to energetically walk around, Fukuda’s seriousness sometimes seems out of place.

 And the four dudes.

 Maybe if the acting were better–leading man Takarada is particularly weak, though it’s not like he has a role to play.
 Sekizawa Shin’ichi’s script is just plain lame.
 It’s distinctive, but lame.
 None of the other actors make much impression.
 Except Hirata Akihiko (he and Takarada were the leads in the original Godzilla) and not in a good way.

 As that historical cultural artifact, Ebirah is nearly worth seeing.
 Just as a movie?
 I don’t know.
 The last quarter or so is tightly edited, wonderfully paced.
 Fujii Ryôhei ratchets the tension.
 Fukuda’s far better with secret agent action thrills than giant monsters.
 Satô’s score, whether groovy or somber, is excellent.